 We believe that a conservative capital structure maximizes investment capacity while reducing enterprise risk.
-We currently employ a low-risk and straight-forward capital structure with no corporate level debt, preferred equity or convertible bonds.
-Moreover, as of December 31, 2014, we have significant balance sheet flexibility with existing corporate cash, no outstanding borrowings under our \$200 million senior unsecured credit facility, and over half of our hotels are unencumbered by mortgage debt.
+We currently employ a low-risk and straight-forward capital structure with no preferred equity or convertible bonds.
+We currently maintain significant balance sheet flexibility with existing corporate cash, no outstanding borrowings under our \$200 million senior unsecured credit facility, and 17 of our 29 hotels being unencumbered by mortgage debt as of December 31, 2015.
+We are well positioned for potential credit market volatility and uncertainty in the lodging cycle given that we have only one near-term debt maturity and the majority of our debt is financed with long-term, fixed-rate mortgages with a laddered maturity table.
 We believe it is imprudent to increase the inherent risk of highly cyclical lodging fundamentals through the use of a highly leveraged capital structure.